 - Contains synthetic preservatives

-- Brand fails to respond to many public customer complaints
+- Brand fails to respond to some online customer complaints